sheldonkennedy/nanobase/README.md

 ### Performance

 Data are stored in fixed-width format, using a pipe to separate the key from the value and an underscore to pad the value when needed.
-Fixed-width format makes the data positions predictable which massively increases search performance (because PHP knows exactly where data will be, the file pointer can quickly move to any entry in a file).
+Fixed-width format makes the data positions in the file predictable which massively increases search performance (because PHP knows exactly where data will be, the file pointer can quickly move to any entry in a file).

 Nanobase can search a typical table with 1,000,000 records across four columns in about three seconds.